bettycode/README-Generator/README.md

 When prompted for information about your application repository, a quality, professional README.md is generated with the title of your project and sections entitled Description,Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions.

-your project title is displayed as the title of the README.
+Your project title is displayed as the title of the README.

 When you enter a description, installation instructions, usage information, contribution guidelines, and test instructions, then the information is added to the sections of the README entitled Description, Installation, Usage, Contributing, and Tests.